Percival Bazeley

-Percival Landon Bazeley was a scientist of Australian biotechnology and public health.
+Percival Landon Bazeley CBE was an Australia scientist ofn biotechnology and public health.

 Biography

-Born in Orbost, Victoria, Australia on 2 March 1909, Bazeley attended the school of Veterinary Science at the University of Sydney, graduating in 1938.
-During his course of study, he undertook employment at Australia's Commonwealth Serum Laboratories during vacation periods.
+Born in Orbost, Victoria, Australia on 2 March 1909, Bazeley attended the school of veterinary science at the University of Sydney, graduating in 1938.
+During his course of study, he undertook employment at Australia's Commonwealth Serum Laboratories (CSL) during vacation periods.
 Subsequently, he joined CSL on a full-time basis in 1939.
 Val Bazeley joined the Australian Army Militia in June 1939, and began full-time military service in the Australian Imperial Force on 23 May 1941.

 With the discovery and subsequent large-scale production of the wonder drug penicillin, a project for the production of penicillin in Australia became a high priority defence need.
-Captain Bazeley was brought back from New Guinea, where he was a captain in the 2/8th Australian Armoured Regiment, to head the team given the task of producing penicillin.
+Bazeley was brought back from New Guinea, where he was a captain in the 2/8th Australian Armoured Regiment, to head the team given the task of producing penicillin.
 Dr. Bazeley visited the United States and returned to set up production at CSL.
 In the face of great difficulties, given wartime conditions, his personal contribution to the success of the project cannot be underestimated.
-He was a driving force and spent long hours at the laboratories grappling with the problems of the new venture.
+He was a driving force and spent long hours in the laboratories grappling with the problems of the new venture.
 By Christmas of 1943, the first Australian penicillin had arrived in New Guinea to save countless lives.
-In the months to follow, enormous quantities of penicillin were produced in the primitive CSL plant, and Australia can boast of being the first country in the world to have had penicillin available for its civilian population, having met not only the needs of its own defence forces, but also those of the American allies in the southwest Pacific.
+In the months to follow, enormous quantities of penicillin were produced in the primitive CSL plant, and Australia can boast of being the first country in the world to have penicillin available for its civilian population, having met not only the needs of its own defence forces, but also those of the American allies in the southwest Pacific.
+It was during this period that Captain Bazeley was promoted to major.

-It was during this period that Captain Bazeley's promotion as Major occurred, and the familiar black beret of the Armoured Corps was replaced by the Major's peaked cap.

-With the end of the war, Val Bazeley returned to university studies, and graduated as MB BS (Bachelor of Medicine, Bachelor of Surgery) from the University of Melbourne in 1950.
-By then, he had received the O.B.E.
-(Order of the British Empire) for his work on penicillin.
+With the end of the war, Bazeley returned to university studies, and graduated as MB BS (Bachelor of Medicine, Bachelor of Surgery) from the University of Melbourne in 1950.
+By then, he had received the Order of the British Empire for his work on penicillin.

-The early 1950s saw Dr. Bazeley at the University of Pittsburgh in the United States working with Jonas Salk and his team towards the production of a Poliomyelitis vaccine.
+The early 1950s saw Dr. Bazeley at the University of Pittsburgh in the United States working with Jonas Salk and his team towards the production of a poliomyelitis vaccine.
 With the success of that project, he returned to Australia to once again find himself given the task of pioneering the production of an important new weapon against disease.
-Twenty-five million doses of Salk Poliomyelitis vaccine were produced at CSL in the 1950s and 1960s under Dr. Bazeley's leadership as director of the government institution.
+Twenty-five million doses of Salk poliomyelitis vaccine were produced at CSL in the 1950s and 1960s under Dr. Bazeley's leadership as director of the government institution.
 This led to widespread recognition.
-He was awarded a C.B.E.
-(Commander of the Order of the British Empire) and was deservedly renowned in the general community where, for example, he was chosen as Victorian Father of the Year in 1958.
+He was awarded a Commander of the Order of the British Empire and was renowned in the general community where, for example, he was chosen as Victorian Father of the Year in 1958.